sugiany/blender_menger_sponge/README.md

 # Menger Sponge
-A Blender addon for generating The Menger Sponge.
+A Blender addon for generating the Menger Sponge.

 ![sample image](sample.png)